 There are many ways to get topic ideas for stories and many ways to actually write a story.
 In this article I describe methods that work for me and share suggestions from writing teachers and well-known story writers.
 The "story" could be a short one or a longer tale.
 I also share a poem that I wrote about a writer and her story.
 The poem may sound like a fantasy, but it contains a large dose of reality.

 Writers have their own preferences for the best way to write a story.
 "Rules" don't have to be followed in creative writing.
 According to many writing teachers, however, an efficient way for beginners to create a story is to follow the five steps below.
 More experienced writers may blend steps or change some of them.

 John Dufresne Shares Advice for Writing a Short Story

 In general, the following activities occur in each step of the writing process.
 Individual writers may have their own ideas about what should be done in each of the steps, however.

 In the editing or revision step, the writer makes alterations in order to improve the story.
 Although glaring spelling and grammar errors may be corrected during this step, the emphasis is on editing the story instead of the writing mechanics.

 - Proofreading: the writer checks for spelling, punctuation, capitalization, and grammar errors.
 They also look for sentence structure and flow problems.

 - Publishing: the writer shares the story with others in some way.

-Some writers may add additional steps to this sequence.
+Some people may add additional steps to this sequence.
 After the editing step is finished, a writer may ask for peer reviews from other writers.
-Based on these reviews, the writer may re-edit the story.
-In addition, after the writer has proofread their work. the writer may ask someone whose skills they trust to also proofread the story.
+Based on these reviews, the person may re-edit the story.
+In addition, after they have proofread their work, they may ask someone whose skills they trust to also proofread the story.